discord-net/Discord.Net/docs/faq/basics/client-basics.md

  If you wish to control a specific shard's events, you can access an individual shard through the `Shards` property.

-If you do not wish to use the [DiscordShardedClient] and instead reuse the same [DiscordSocketClient] code and manually shard them, you can do so by specifiying the [ShardId] for the [DiscordSocketConfig] and pass that to the [DiscordSocketClient]'s constructor.
+If you do not wish to use the [DiscordShardedClient] and instead reuse the same [DiscordSocketClient] code and manually shard them, you can do so by specifying the [ShardId] for the [DiscordSocketConfig] and pass that to the [DiscordSocketClient]'s constructor.

+[DiscordSocketClient]: xref:Discord.WebSocket.DiscordSocketClient
+[DiscordShardedClient]: xref:Discord.WebSocket.DiscordShardedClient
+[Connected]: xref:Discord.WebSocket.DiscordSocketClient.Connected
+[Disconnected]: xref:Discord.WebSocket.DiscordSocketClient.Disconnected
+[LatencyUpdated]: xref:Discord.WebSocket.DiscordSocketClient.LatencyUpdated
+[ShardConnected]: xref:Discord.WebSocket.DiscordShardedClient.ShardConnected
+[ShardDisconnected]: xref:Discord.WebSocket.DiscordShardedClient.ShardDisconnected
+[ShardReady]: xref:Discord.WebSocket.DiscordShardedClient.ShardReady
+[ShardLatencyUpdated]: xref:Discord.WebSocket.DiscordShardedClient.ShardLatencyUpdated
+[ShardId]: xref:Discord.WebSocket.DiscordSocketConfig.ShardId